shopware/docs/resources/guidelines/testing/store/quality-guidelines-plugins/README.md

 {% endhint %}

 ### App descriptions in your Shopware account

+*  **Display name:** According to the new naming scheme, the word "plugin" is no longer allowed in the display name of extensions.
+Instead of "Plugin" use "Extension" or "App".

 * **Short description:** (Min.
 150 - max.
 185 characters) - The app's short description must have at least 150 characters long and unique.
 Use the short description wisely, as the text will be used to tease your app in the overview along with the "Customers also bought" and "Customers also viewed" recommendations.
 The short description is also published as a meta-description.